rebelot/heirline.nvim/cookbook.md

 ### Crash course: the ViMode

-No statusline is worth its weight in _fancyness_ :star2: without an appropriate mode indicator.
+No statusline is worth its weight in _fanciness_ :star2: without an appropriate mode indicator.
 So let's cook ours!
 Also, this snippet will introduce you to a lot of heirline advanced capabilities.